ARPA-SIMC/dballe/doc/fapi_reference.md

 * `handle`: Handle to a DB-All.e session
 * `ltype`: Level type from the output record
+* `l1`: L1 from the output record
+* `l2`: L2 from the output record

+Return value:

+The error indicator for the function
 Read all level information.

 <a name='idba_enqtimerange'></a>
 #### idba_enqtimerange(handle, ptype, p1, p2)